 Disney charges a nightly fee to park at a resort you’re staying in.
 Any resort reservations made after March 21, 2018 will include this fee.

-The cost per night will depend on the type of Disney resort you’re staying in:
+The cost per night in for reservations made prior to June 18,2019 for arrivals in 2019 or 2020 will depend on the type of Disney resort you’re staying in:

 - Value Resorts: $13 per night